Configuring Listener Settings

 Listener Status Controls

-Listeners can also be enabled or disabled from the main Cerberus FTP Server user listener:
+Listeners can also be enabled or disabled from the main Cerberus FTP Server "Listeners" page in the Server Manager:

 Select a listener and right-click.
 Click the Enable/Disable menu item to toggle enabling or disabling a listener.
 Disabled listeners will no longer accept connections.